tejaswasnik/PixelFeed/README.md

 ---

-## 🌟 Key Features
+## Key Features

-*   **🔐 Authentication & Security**: Complete registration, login, and token validation flow.
+*   **Authentication & Security**: Complete registration, login, and token validation flow.
 Passwords are securely hashed before storing, and sessions are persisted via secure browser cookies.
-*   **📷 Stateless Media Uploads**: Fast, on-the-fly uploads of post images using memory buffering.
+*   **Stateless Media Uploads**: Fast, on-the-fly uploads of post images using memory buffering.
 No temporary files are stored on the server disk.
-*   **📰 Personalized Feed**: Dynamic, chronologically sorted feed of posts from across the platform, including post creator info and live user-like indicators.
+*   ** Personalized Feed**: Dynamic, chronologically sorted feed of posts from across the platform, including post creator info and live user-like indicators.
-*   **👥 Social Relationships**: Follow and unfollow users to adjust follower/following counts in real-time, managed cleanly through independent link models.
+*   **Social Relationships**: Follow and unfollow users to adjust follower/following counts in real-time, managed cleanly through independent link models.
-*   **❤️ Live Interactions**: Single-tap like and unlike options with database-level uniqueness enforcement.
+*   **Live Interactions**: Single-tap like and unlike options with database-level uniqueness enforcement.
-*   **👤 Comprehensive Profiles**: Dedicated user spaces listing user bios, gender metrics, total post counts, follower list sizes, and a visual grid of their uploaded posts.
+*   **Comprehensive Profiles**: Dedicated user spaces listing user bios, gender metrics, total post counts, follower list sizes, and a visual grid of their uploaded posts.

 ---

-## 📁 Project Architecture & Folder Structure
+## Project Architecture & Folder Structure

 PixelFeed follows a clean directory separation, organizing the client (`Frontend`) and API (`Backend`) separately to make deployment and updates independent.